soph-dec/documentation/filewriter_v2/README.md

 ## Multi-Channel Data

-One of the main new features of FileWriter V2 is the support of multi-channel data, i.e. each image consists of multiple channels, one per enabled threshold/difference mode.
+One of the main new features of the `"hdf5 nexus v2024.2 nxmx"` format is the support of multi-channel data, i.e. each image consists of multiple channels, one per enabled threshold/difference mode.
 The dataset `/entry/data/data` is four-dimensional with shape `[nP, nC, i, j]`, the notation used is defined [here](#notation).
 The channels are identified via strings given in the `channel` [axis](https://manual.nexusformat.org/classes/base_classes/NXdata.html#nxdata-axisname-field) of the _NXdata_ class.
 For every channel name listed in this field, there exists a subgroup of the [_NXdetector_](https://manual.nexusformat.org/classes/base_classes/NXdetector.html) group of type [_NXdetector_channel_](https://manual.nexusformat.org/classes/base_classes/NXdetector_channel.html#nxdetector-channel) with the same name followed by the suffix `_channel`.
 This group contains channel-specific metadata, for example `threshold_energy`, `flatfield` or `pixel_mask`.

 An _NXdetector_channel_ group could contain every field that is allowed for NXdetector and that makes sense to be given per channel.